Using Digital Tools to Build a Learning Culture

 - Adapt learning strategies when necessary.
 Gather feedback and involve users themselves to pinpoint the types of learning that will drive them forward.

-Emerald's research shows that organizations which develop a learning culture in this way are 12 percent more likely to increase on-the-job productivity, and 24 percent more likely to develop a better-qualified workforce.
+Mind Tools' research shows that organizations which develop a learning culture in this way are 12 percent more likely to increase on-the-job productivity, and 24 percent more likely to develop a better-qualified workforce.

 Four Ways to Make Virtual Learning Work